Frequently Asked Questions about the Partnership Grants Program

 Expected by: February 15, 2024.

-Anyone in the region, including those who are not part of land-grant institutions.
+Anyone in the region, including those who are not part of land-grant institutions, are eligible as long as they are able to meet the criteria for subrecipients required by federal regulations and Cornell University.
 Project directors must work and conduct the relevant work in the Northeast (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, West Virginia, and Washington, D.C.).
 People outside the region may collaborate with eligible project directors.
+Project directors based at Cornell University must be PI eligible within the university.

 - IPM and Organic Systems